tipbr/silverstripe-git-workflow/README.md

 When prompted for a passphrase, you can leave it empty for automation purposes.

-B. **Install the Public Key on Your Remote Server**
+B. **Add the key to your container's ssh user**

 1. Copy the public key from the generated file (github_action_key.pub).
-2. SSH into your remote server as your target user.
-3. Ensure the .ssh dir exists:
+2. Add it as an SSH key in sitehost contorl panel, then add it to the user

 ```bash
 mkdir -p ~/.ssh